HELP FOR VICTIMS OF ABUSE USING COUNSELLING IN FAREHAM & SOUTHAMPTON

 Emotional abuse may be difficult to recognise, as the signs are usually behavioural rather than physical.

-Simple suggestions, such as telling someone they are overweight or making them feel worthless in any capacity, can lead to emotional deficiencies.
+Simple suggestions, over a period, such as telling someone they are overweight or making them feel worthless, can lead to emotional instability.

-Sexual abuse covers a broad range of crimes, including forced masturbation and penetration, and sexual exploitation or grooming of vulnerable people.
+Sexual abuse covers a wide range of crimes, including forced masturbation and penetration, and sexual exploitation or grooming of vulnerable people.

-Domestic abuse can involve nearly all the categories above, from psychological persuasion to sexual and honour-based violence.
+Domestic abuse can involve nearly all the categories above, from a psychological attack and physical abuse to sexual and honour-based violence.

 Domestic abuse can come from the breakdown of a dysfunctional relationship.
 Sometimes the partner may feel unable to notice the signs of domestic abuse and stop things reaching a crisis point.

-Anyone can be financially abused, elderly, young, parents, children, this abuse doesn’t always receive widespread coverage, unfortunately, it happens everywhere and gets missed or goes under the radar.
+Anyone can be financially abused, elderly, young, parents, children, this abuse doesn’t always receive widespread coverage, unfortunately, it can happen anywhere and gets missed or goes under the radar.

-A dominating partner will try to control you at every turn.
+A controlling partner will try to dominate you at every turn.
 They must get their own way and may even resort to threats to get it.
 They may want to control who you see, who you socialize with, how you dress, how you spend money.
-Extreme jealousy and possessiveness, throwing objects breaking things in a fit of rage.
+Extreme jealousy and possessiveness may start out seeming as if the partner is very caring and considerate.

 Effects of gaslighting